ChrisRM/material-theme-jetbrains/README.md

 - **Solarized Dark**
 - **Solarized Light**

-Besides, the plugin offers an endpoint allowing plugin developers to develop their own themes, just like color schemes.
+Addionally, the plugin offers an endpoint that allows plugin developers to develop their own themes, such as color schemes.

-You can look at the [Night Owl](https://github.com/xdrop/night-owl-jetbrains) porting using the Material Theme API while adding its own lot of options :)
+You can look at the [Night Owl](https://github.com/xdrop/night-owl-jetbrains) port using the Material Theme API while adding its own lot of options :)

-And you can also disable the theming and revert to the original Darcula, while still keeping Material Theme additions such as the icons and UI components.
+And you can also disable the theming and revert to the original Darcula, while still keeping Material Theme additions, such as the icons and UI components.

 --------------------

 ### Custom Themes

-With the ability to set up custom themes, we can even start to host a gallery of custom themes I will add some that are the most popular, or even give the ability to import them.
+With the ability to set up custom themes, we can even start to host a gallery of custom themes.
+I will add some that are the most popular, or even give the ability to import them.

 --------------------

 ### Set color scheme (code)
-This plugin will not set the new color scheme for you, as that would cause a couple problems.
+This plugin will not set the new color scheme for you, as that would cause a couple of problems.
 You need to set the new color scheme manually:

 1. Open the **Settings/Preferences** dialog again.
 2. In the left-hand pane, select **Editor** -> **Colors & Fonts**.